 It was only during the previous generation when this historic church was made into a basilica: 8 December 1954, feast day of the Immaculate Conception; it was later declared as a national shrine on 16 January 1974.

 When Arnaldo and I went there last October 5, it was a windy Monday afternoon (my favorite weather!).
-My clothes were flapping on my thin frame, and the winds were bouncing heavily on the weather-beaten façade as it howled onto my ears.
+My shirt was flapping onto my thin frame, and the winds were bouncing heavily on the weather-beaten façade as it howled into my ears.
 I stood right in front of the massive structure, looking straight up.
-The sentiment of that moment was something undescribable.
+The sentiment of that moment was something indescribable.
 Something which curdles the blood nostalgic.